wkoszek/me/source/blog/2012-12-27-book-101-secrets-of-highly-effective-speakers.md

 speaker with a suit, or in general: dress well and clean, gives much better impression than seeing somebody with a own, worn T-shirt.

 Content is what matters.
-Ever speech should have an objective, and this objective should be clearly stated to the audience.
+Every speech should have an objective, and this objective should be clearly stated to the audience.

 Use of visual aids is permitted, and advised.
 However too much visual